coleifer/peewee/README.rst

 * `Building a pastebin, wiki and a bookmarking service using Flask and Peewee <https://charlesleifer.com/blog/dont-sweat-small-stuff-use-flask-blueprints/>`_.
 * `Encrypted databases with Python and SQLCipher <https://charlesleifer.com/blog/encrypted-sqlite-databases-with-python-and-sqlcipher/>`_.
 * `Dear Diary: An Encrypted, Command-Line Diary with Peewee <https://charlesleifer.com/blog/dear-diary-an-encrypted-command-line-diary-with-python/>`_.
-* `Query Tree Structures in SQLite using Peewee and the Transitive Closure Extension <https://charlesleifer.com/blog/querying-tree-structures-in-sqlite-using-python-and-the-transitive-closure-extension/>`_.